 For more gorge vibes, you could try the walk through Winnats Pass.
 It’s also a short one, and not too challenging (apart from the start).

-For more information about things to do in the area, you can check out the Visit Peak District website
+For more information about things to do in the area, you can take a look at the Visit Peak District website.

 Pin it for later: Lud’s church walk guide in the Peak District National Park